Following Passion & Adapting in Business - Shayah's Story!

-The more I began to thrive with my wellness business online, the more I had peers in the industry reaching out to me asking how I do my email marketing, how I built my website and created digital products.
-I was happy to provide advice but most of them were too busy with clients and just wanted me to do it for them.
+The more I began to thrive with my wellness business online, the more I had peers in the industry reaching out to me asking how I do my email marketing, how I built my website and created digital products, how to structure my services...
+I was happy to provide advice but most of them were too busy with clients or their full time jobs to learn these things themselves, so they actually wanted to hire me to do it for them!

 They wanted to hire me instead of a virtual assistant because I get what they do and fully understand the industry and why they are in business.
-I get the fact that they want to spend less time working on automating, configuring, and managing their awesome business and more energy doing the amazing work they love that helps people.
+I get the fact that they want to spend less time working on automating, configuring, and managing their awesome business and more energy doing the amazing work they love that helps people - because I've been there done that!
 My experience with web design, digital marketing, and social media management coupled with my in-depth knowledge of the health and wellness industry made me the perfect missing piece to support their business virtually.

 Moving with the flow

-There was a moment in time when I considered refusing these requests for help – because after all, I’m a wellness coach not a virtual assistant, and I spent all this time to figure it out for myself so maybe they should do the same.
+There was a moment in time when I considered refusing these requests for help – because after all, I’m a yoga & nutrition coach not a virtual assistant, and I spent all this time to figure it out for myself so maybe they should do the same.
 Right?